wp-plugins/woocommerce-bulk-discount/readme.txt

 Save the settings.

 2. Navigate to Products and choose a product for which you want to create a discount policy.
-In the Product Data panel, click Bulk Dicounts and optionally fill information about the discount which will be visible in the product description.
+In the Product Data panel, click Bulk Discount and optionally fill information about the discount which will be visible in the product description.

 3. Click "Add discount line" button to create a policy.
 Quantity (min.) means minimal number of ordered items so that the (second textbox) Discount applies.
 It is possible to add up to five discount lines to fine-tune the discount setting.

+**Notice about upgrading to Bulk Discount version 2.1**

+Due to a new feature of more explicit activation of bulk discounts to products, you need to manually click "Bulk Discount enabled" on all product setting pages under the Bulk Discount tab (for products which have bulk discount data already set).

 == Frequently Asked Questions ==